hackclub/hackclub/workshops/BMI_app/README.md

 Now let go to our code to write our code.
-Over the Properties slide click on the button `Code` next to `Design`, you will be directed to a a new page where we will make our block.
+On the Properties slide click on the button `Code` next to `Design`, you will be directed to a a new page where we will make our block.
 There are two slide here one is the Block where we will get our block from and Viewer where our block will be placed.
 Remember, this formula is used to find the BMI value:

 `(Your weight / your height )^2`